Corporate culture

 Code of Conduct guides the work of Alma Media’s employees with respect to the management of customer relationships and partnerships, ensuring fair competition and promoting sustainable development, for example.

 Alma Media encourages its employees and stakeholders to report any observed legal violations and unethical conduct related to Alma Media’s operations.
-The observations can be reported to one’s direct supervisor, the HR function of Alma Media’s whistleblowing channel, which is available in 12 languages to all internal and external stakeholders on the company’s website and the websites of its various services.
+The observations can be reported to one’s direct supervisor, the HR function of Alma Media’s whistleblowing channel, which is available in different languages to all internal and external stakeholders on the company’s website and the websites of its various services.
 Reports can be submitted anonymously.
 All actual and suspected violations reported to the company are investigated.

 Alma Media requires its key suppliers to complete a Supplier Code of Conduct training focused on Alma’s ethical guidelines.